 Key improvements were put forward for feedback in July 2016 and then prioritised in line with the Council’s budget.
 The community identified upgrading the plaza as a key priority as it was viewed to have the most potential to positively impact the centre.

-The project is in the detailed design phase and due to go out for tender in September, subject to finalising the design plans.
+The project is in the detailed design phase and due to go out for tender in early 2018, subject to finalising the design plans.
 Four key stakeholder meetings have been held during the design process (since October 2016).

 The imagery provided on this website is from the developed design stage and some minor changes may eventuate through the later stages of detailed design to accommodate existing underground service locations as well as budget.

-To enable the flexible-use space in the plaza, the raised planter bed needs to be removed.
-The existing raised planter divides the plaza into two distinct sides.
+To enable the flexible-use space in the plaza, the raised planter bed has been removed as it divided the plaza into two distinct sides.
 The new design provides more space and opportunity for events and activities.
 The Council will also provide an event power plinth so community groups can easily access power for public events.

-The existing cherry trees will be relocated to Grasslees Reserve, and additional cherry trees will be planted alongside them to create a grove of spring blossoms near existing seating and pathways.
-The best time to move the cherry trees so they can adapt to relocation is is in August.
-New trees will be planted in the plaza in different locations.
+The existing cherry trees have been relocated to Grasslees Reserve, and additional cherry trees have been planted alongside them to create a grove of spring blossoms near existing seating and pathways.
+The best time to move the cherry trees was in winter 2017 so they could adapt to their new home.
+New trees will be planted in the plaza in different locations during the main plaza construction works in 2018.
 These will be a small tree species and better suited to the plaza layout

-An exciting new mural is planned for the New World wall, running the length of the laneway to the south of the plaza.
-Following two public calls for artists in 2017, Poihakena Ngawati Ngati Hine (Poi) of Ngapuhi, Tainui has been awarded the mural contract.
+An exciting new mural has been painted on the New World wall, running the length of the laneway to the south of the plaza.
+Following two public calls for artists in 2017, Poihakena Ngawati Ngati Hine (Poi) of Ngapuhi, Tainui was awarded the mural contract.

 Poi has a Diploma in Media Arts and a Bachelors of Media Arts Degree with graphic design as his major.
 Poi naturally had skills in illustration and painting from a very young age.
 It wasn't until he was 15 years old that he was introduced to a spray can.
 From there he integrated his skills with the pencil into the discipline of graffiti.
 You can check out some of his artwork on his Instagram page.